wanghran/ECE232_Graph/Project_5/Project5_Report.md

 ### Question 9

+We started the algorithm at root node with movement_id 1938.
 The approximate TSP cost vs. the optimal cost is around 1.572.

 ### Question 10

-**The trajectory graph**
+**The trajectory graph starting at node 1938**
 ![trajectory](plots/Q10.png)

 # 3. Analysing the Traffic Flow